-PSRS members were required to contribute 14.5% of their annual covered salary during fiscal years 2018, 2019 and 2020.
+PSRS members were required to contribute 14.5% of their annual covered salary during fiscal years 2019, 2020 and 2021.
 Employers were required to match the contributions made by employees.
-The contribution rate is set each year by the Board of Trustees of the Systems upon the recommendation of the independent actuary within the contribution restrictions set in Section 169.030 RSMo.
+The contribution rate is set each year by the PSRS Board of Trustees upon the recommendation of the independent actuary within the contribution restrictions set in Section 169.030 RSMo.
 The annual statutory increase in the total contribution rate may not exceed 1% of pay.

-PEERS members were required to contribute 6.86% of their annual covered salary during fiscal years 2018, 2019 and 2020.
+PEERS members were required to contribute 6.86% of their annual covered salary during fiscal years 2019, 2020 and 2021.
 Employers were required to match the contributions made by employees.
-The contribution rate is set each year by the Board of Trustees of the Systems upon the recommendation of the independent actuary within the contribution restrictions set in Section 169.030 RSMo.
+The contribution rate is set each year by the PSRS Board of Trustees upon the recommendation of the independent actuary within the contribution restrictions set in Section 169.030 RSMo.
 The annual statutory increase in the total contribution rate may not exceed 0.5% of pay.